Septoplasty is a very common procedure performed to correct a “deviated septum” and improve the nasal airway.

 - Difficulty breathing through the nose

 - Evidence of a deviated septum on physical exam.
-Our facial plastic surgeon, Dr. Jess Prischmann uses a specialized endoscope to visualize the septum in the office prior to recommending a septoplasty.
+Our facial plastic surgeon, Dr. Jess Prischmann, often uses a specialized endoscope to visualize the septum in the office prior to recommending a septoplasty.

-- Control of other factors causing nasal obstruction (ex.
-Allergies)
+- Control of other factors causing nasal obstruction (specifically, allergies).
+A septoplasty does not cure allergic symptoms in the nose.

 How is the procedure performed?